slee713/props-and-state-discussion-questions/README.md

 < UserDetail title="Profile Page" dog="Fido"  user={ user } />
 ```

 3. Take a look at Slack.
 Pretend you were going to recreate this.
 What components would you have?
-What differnet pieces of state would you need to keep track of?
+What different pieces of state would you need to keep track of?
 What components would need to receive those as props?